back to top

 3. Create Flaps to Hold the Flash in Place

-Draw an X inside the rectangle that you traced earlier.
-Using the box cutters, cut along the lines of the X. DO NOT cut along the lines of the rectangle that you created when you traced the flash head.
+Using the box cutters, cut along the lines of the “X.” Do not cut along the lines of the rectangle you created when you traced the flash head.

-Once the flaps are cut, tuck your flash head in the opening to check the fit.
-You want the flash head to be snug so that you don’t need to tape the softbox onto the actual flash.
-If you can’t fit the flash in the hole, make the X a little bigger, a bit at a time, until you have a good fit.
-Once you know that the flash fits, go ahead and remove it before the next step.A camera flash inserted into a flap of a cardboard box
+If you can’t fit the flash in the hole, make the “X” a little bigger.
+Do this a bit at a time until you have a good fit.
+After you know the flash fits, remove it before the next step.A camera flash inserted into a flap of a cardboard box

-4. Line the Inside of the DIY Softbox with Aluminum Foil
+4. Line the Inside of the DIY Softbox With Aluminum Foil

 5. Create the Diffusion Panel

-Finally, cover the front of the softbox with the white diffusion material.
-I used a garbage bag, but you can also use white fabric from an old t-shirt, sheet, or curtain.
-Whatever you have lying around.
-If you use a garbage bag, you can use one side of the bag and tear open the seam so that you are only using one layer.
-Leave the seams of the bag intact and use two layers of the garbage bag for an even softer light.
+If you use a garbage bag, you can use one side of the bag and tear open the seam so that you only use one layer.
+Leave the bag’s seams intact and use two layers of the garbage bag for an even softer light.
 I chose to use two layers.

 6. Insert Your Flash and Start Shooting

-Leave some room between the flash head and the top of the softbox, don’t push the light so far up that it’s touching the tin foil.A DiY softbox over a Nikon DSLR
+Leave some room between the flash head and the top of the softbox.
+Don’t push the light so far up that it’s touching the tin foil.A DiY softbox over a Nikon DSLR

 a vintage camera product photography shot

-With DIY softbox
+Shot with my DIY softbox

-Common Softbox Lighting Questions
+Softbox Lighting FAQs

 What Is a Softbox in Photography?

-A softbox is, quite literally, a box placed over the light to create a softer, more flattering light.
+A softbox is, quite literally, a box placed over a light to create a softer, more flattering light.
 They come in several different sizes.
-Larger sizes offer softer light but are harder to wield.
-There are also several different shapes, including square, rectangle, and octagon.
-A softbox can really help your still life and product photography.
+Larger-sized ones offer softer light but are harder to wield.

 What Material Is a Softbox Made of?

-Which Is Better: Softbox or Umbrella?
+Which Is Better, a Softbox or Umbrella?

-The shape of the modifier determines the shape of the catchlight in the subject’s eyes.
-Umbrellas have more spill, which means softboxes are easier to control and lose less light.
+Umbrellas come in one circular shape, while softboxes come in squares, rectangles, and octagons.
+The light modifier‘s shape determines the catchlight‘s shape in the subject’s eyes.
+Umbrellas have more light spills, which means softboxes are easier to control and lose less light.